kevindperezm/crowd_exercises/palindromes/README.md

 called Validators.
 A new rule or set of rules can be easily added by creating a new Validator and modifying the app to use it.

+The default Validators implement each of the above rules, taking in count the above exceptions.

 Validators are located in lib/validators.

 Engines